 Previously, Angela worked at The White House in both terms of the Clinton-Gore administration, managing sustainable communities policy and constituency engagement at the President’s Council on Sustainable Development.
 She led research and recommendations to the President on wide-ranging issues from civic participation and environmental justice to sustainable economic development and smart growth.
+Angela was the longest-serving staff member and the only person appointed for both recommendations and implementation phases of the Council’s work.
 She coordinated state-level sustainable development initiatives at the Center for Policy Alternatives, focusing on legislation to promote renewable energy, public transportation, energy efficiency, and environmental justice.
-Angela co-founded and served as deputy director of the Environmental Leadership Program, participated in the inaugural class of the Donella Meadows Leadership Fellows Program, and graduated from the NTL Institute’s Diversity Practitioner Certificate Program.
-She was named a Young Woman of Achievement by the Women’s Information Network in Washington, DC.
-Angela has served as a director on numerous nonprofit boards and is currently an advisor to the Kresge Foundation’s Climate Resilience and Urban Opportunity Initiative.
-She recently concluded a major energy retrofit and renewable energy installation with her family at their home in Vermont.
+Angela co-founded and served as deputy director of the Environmental Leadership Program where she created it’s leadership development programming and launched and facilitated two collaborative peer learning networks on environmental leadership and diversity in the environmental field.

 - Public policy, advocacy, and philanthropy—climate change, transportation, smart growth, sustainable agriculture and food systems, sustainability, conservation; community and economic development and the arts; integrating equity and social justice